cherithanalytics/UGNT/ugnt-trees-v1.0/Trees/README.md

 conj = conjunction
 ptcl = particle
 ```
-* **Id** - a unique number for each node in a tree, starting with 1 and incrementing by 1, going top-down, left-to-right through the tree.
+* **Id** - a unique number for each node in a tree, starting with 1 and incrementing by 1, going top-down, left-to-right through the tree
 * **Rule** - The name of the grammar rule in Cherith Analytics grammar for New Testament Greek
-* **Head** - The zero-based index (left-to-right) of the child node that is the semanitc head.
+* **Head** - The zero-based index (left-to-right) of the child node that is the semanitc head

 *Terminal Nodes* - Terminal nodes in the tree are for each UGNT word.
 It includes attributes for: